EtaPi/potw_12/README.md

 I found a fun, simple mobile game recently called Oh h1.
-Check out [1] and [2] to play it.
+Check out [ios] and [android] to play it.
 This week's Problem is to read in a file with the starting board, like this:

 ```
 B-B-